ScottJohnson2718/ChangeOfBasis/README.md

 The code is meant to be added to your exsting code as source.
 Just put the source files in with your other code and compile.

-## Advantage to Doing the Math Yourself
+## Advantage Versus Doing the Math Yourself
 This code only permutes and negates your input numbers.
 The actual math is two matrix multiplies that add round-off error to your numbers.
 This code keeps the exact precision of your input data, guaranteed.
 ## Samples
 This sample code converts a quaternion from a vendor's frame (RIGHT, FORWARD,UP) to (FORWARD, RIGHT, UP)